nguyek/15-puzzle-solver/README.md

 Solved goal states include: "123456789ABCDEF " or "123456789ABCDFE"

-To run the program, please use the command line:
+To run the program, please use the command line to travel to the src directory:
+	type 'make' to compile all java files then

 	java FifteenProblemMain ["start state"] [search_technique] [option]